-First, the lease agreement must clearly state what portion of your monthly payment is allocated toward rent and what portion is allocated to saving for your down payment.
-For example, if your monthly payment is $1,200 and $200 of the payment goes toward saving for your down payment, that should be clearly stated in your rent with an option to buy agreement.
-Although not always necessary, it is also very helpful if the property owner establishes a separate bank account for holding the down payment funds.
+First, the rent with an option to buy agreement must clearly outline what portion of your monthly payment is allocated toward rent and what portion is allocated toward your down payment.
+For example, if your total monthly payment is $1,200 and $200 of the payment goes to save for your down payment, that should be clearly stated in the agreement.
+Although not always necessary, it is also very helpful if the property owner establishes a separate bank account to hold the down payment funds.

 It is also important to verify that the rent portion of your monthly payment is based on market rents for your area.
-Using the same example as above, if your monthly payment is $1,200 and $1,000 of that payment is allocated to rent, then your $1,000 monthly rent contribution should be consistent with the rental rates in your area.
+Using the same example as above, if $1,000 of your $1,200 monthly payment goes to pay rent, then this figure should be consistent with rental rates for similar properties in your area.

 Lenders want to make sure that the amount of your monthly payment that is allocated to your down payment is fair and not artificially inflated by paying below-market rent.
 You can verify market rental rates in your area by checking rents for comparable properties.
 For example, if your property is a one bedroom single family home with a yard, review the rents for other one bedroom properties in your general neighborhood.

 Another point to keep in mind is that the purchase price stated in the agreement must be based on the current market value of the property and not the anticipated property value in the future.
 Lenders want to ensure that the agreed upon purchase price and down payment reflect the fair market value of the home because predicting future property values can be highly challenging.